Loading Data

 onProgress: (phase) => console.log('Loading:', phase),

-});Possible phases: querying-osm-server, downloading-osm-data, processing-osm-data, and more.
+});Possible phases: querying-osm-server, downloading-osm-data, querying-osm-boundaries, downloading-boundaries, processing-osm-data, processing-boundaries.

 Manual Layer Extraction